Business and Skilled Migration Queensland (BSMQ) logo

 No. The application fee is non-refundable.
 This includes if your application is unsuccessful or you decide to withdraw your application.

-Migration Queensland’s processing times vary, but application assessments often take approximately four weeks from receipt of a completed application and payment of the application fee.
+Our processing times vary.
+Application assessments often take 2 to 4 weeks from receipt of a completed application and payment of the application processing fee.

 Connect LinkedIn Icon Twitter Icon Facebook Icon